AlexeyPerov/C-Sharp-Cancellable-Promise/README.md

 ## Cancellation utilities

-For an additional code see branch dispose_service where you can find DisposeUtilities project with tools to deal with cancellation and objects disposal in a neat way.
+For an additional code see branch dispose_service where you can find DisposeService project with tools to deal with cancellation and objects disposal in a neat way.
 See examples:

 ```cs